 By Matthew Watkins

-Disclosure: Texas A&M University has been a financial supporter of The Texas Tribune.
-A complete list of Tribune donors and sponsors is available here.
+Disclosure: Texas Southern University has been a financial supporter of The Texas Tribune.
+A complete list of Tribune donors and sponsors can be viewed here.